CharlotteMeijers/agv_ws/README.md

         echo source $(pwd)/install/local_setup.bash >> ~/.bashrc
         source ~/.bashrc

-The lidar can be launched:
+The lidar can be launched seperately:

         ros2 launch ldlidar_node ldlidar_bringup.launch.py
         ros2 lifecycle set /ldlidar_node configure
         ros2 lifecycle set /ldlidar_node activate

-Also start the lidar filter such that the robot frame will not be visible in the \scan topic:
+But is also added to the real_hardware_launch file:

-        python3 src/agv_pkg/hardware/lidar_filter.py
+        ros2 launch agv_pkg zinger_real_hardware.launch.py use_sim_time:=false

 ## Motors
 To be able to use the real hardware on the physical robot, the following lifecycles should be launched, configured and activated: